apache/qpid/cpp/README-winsdk.txt

   \examples
-    A Visual Studio solution file and associated project files to demonstrate using this SDK in C++.
+    A Visual Studio solution file and associated project files to demonstrate using this SDK in unmanaged C++.

   \dotnet_examples
     A Visual Studio solution file and associated project files